The Impact of Connectivity on the Production and Diffusion of Knowledge: Two-Player Economy

-Now suppose the connection between players is \textit{imperfect}.
-That is each agent gets to observe the outcome of the other agent's first period experimentation with probability $p$.
-In the next proposition, we show such imperfect communication will not impact the exploitation region and \textit{enlarges} the exploration region. \begin{proposition} In presence of imperfect connections ($p<1$), there exist two thresholds $\underline{\pi}<\bar{\pi}$ such that the exploitation equilibrium appears only on $[0,\underline{\pi}]$, and the exploration equilibrium appears only on $(\bar{\pi},1]$.
-In the intermediate region $(\underline{\pi},\bar{\pi}]$ the asymmetric equilibrium with only one agent exploring prevails.
+Suppose the connection between the two players is \textit{imperfect}.
+That is, each agent observes the outcome of the other agent's first period experimentation, and thereby their action choice, with probability $p$.
+In the next proposition, we show that such imperfect communication does not impact the exploitation region and \textit{expands} the exploration region. \begin{proposition} In the presence of imperfect connections ($p<1$), there exist two thresholds $\underline{\pi}<\bar{\pi}$ such that the exploitation equilibrium appears on $[0,\underline{\pi}]$, and the exploration equilibrium appears on $(\bar{\pi},1]$.
+In the intermediate region $(\underline{\pi},\bar{\pi}]$ the equilibrium is asymmetric with only one agent exploring.
 Closed form expressions for the cutoffs are

-\end{proposition} The important takeaway of this result is that $\d \bar{\pi}/\d p>0$, therefore in this two-player economy weaker ties between agents correspond to higher levels of exploration.
-Because, stronger connections between players increase the free-riding motives, and hence lowers the incentive for the first period exploration, that in turn translates to a higher belief threshold required for exploring the risky arm in the first period.
+\end{proposition} The key result is that $\d \bar{\pi}/\d p>0$: weaker ties correspond to higher exploration in this two-player economy.
+Stronger connections increase free-riding incentives, reducing first period exploration and thus raising the belief threshold required for exploring the risky arm.

-At this point, it is illuminating to draw the analogy between the connection probability $p$ in the above analysis and the \textit{number} of strategic players in \cite{bolton1999strategic}.
-In the multiplayer bandits with \textit{perfect} connections between agents, the other players' experimentation is both a substitute and a complement for current player's exploration incentives.
-The substitution effect simply arises because of free-riding, that is also present in our model.
-The complementarity however is created due to the \textit{encouragement effect} of each player's current exploration into the future incentives of other players' exploration, and thereby providing value to the pioneer.
-The latter effect is absent in our model (much like the exponential bandits in \cite{keller2005strategic}), because the only way to send encouraging signals to other players is to achieve a conclusive breakthrough, that in turn means the induced experimentation on others will provide no further benefit to the pioneering player.

-So far we have analyzed the equilibrium response in the two-player bandit game with imperfect connections.
-One may wonder how the equilibrium response compares to the socially optimum behavior.
-For that, we subsequently investigate when the ``benevolent'' planner prescribes the exploitation or exploration by both agents.